-This year's Safer Internet Day took place on Tuesday, 5 February 2019 with the theme, "Together for a better Internet" To mark this occasion, the children took part in a variety of activities as a reminder to keep themselves safe online.
+This year's Safer Internet Day takes place on Tuesday, 11th February 2020 with the theme, "Together for a better Internet" To mark this occasion, the children took part in a variety of activities as a reminder to keep themselves safe online.

 Internet Safety in School and At Home